MarioSMB/modpack/FEATURES.md

 * Spawn Invisible mutator, to give spawning players a chance without making them completely invulnerable
 * Option to keep players from spawning at the same spawnpoint twice
 * Zombie Apocalypse mutator, which spawns random monsters around the map constantly
-* Command to permanently mute troublesome players
 * Option to change all or individual player's size
 * Options to replace any entity on maps
 * Option to require players to have stats enabled, allows blocking players via whitelists and blacklists and even keeping players out with too much elo
 * Teammate collisions, pass through teammates instead of bumping into them!
 * tp command, so admins can sneak up on troublesome players!
-* Command to permanently prevent certain players from voting